Investing in Anythink's Future

 2018 Ballot Initiative 6A

 In 2018, Anythink lost a ballot initiative to increase funding for the library by 2.2 mill, which would have requaled an additional $11,6. million in operating funds for the library in 2019.
-Based on a home with the assessed valuation of $325,000, the additional 2.2 mills in the ballot proposal would have cost a homeowner $51.48 per year – approximately $4.29 a month.
+Based on a home with the actual valuation of $325,000, the additional 2.2 mills in the ballot proposal would have cost a homeowner $51.48 per year – approximately $4.29 a month.

 The library mill levy override question lost by 1,200 votes, less than 1 percent of the nearly 130,000 votes cast.